ymirsky/CT-GAN/README.md

 # Overview
 In this repository you will find a Keras implementation of CT-GAN: A framework for adding or removing evidence in 3D volumetric medical scans.
 In this readme, you will find a description of CT-GAN, examples of how to use the code, and links to our tampered datasets.
 For more details, please see our publication:

 *Yisroel Mirsky, Tom Mahler, Ilan Shelef, and Yuval Elovici.
+CT-GAN: Malicious Tampering of 3D Medical Imagery using Deep Learning.
 28th USENIX Security Symposium (USENIX Security 19)*

 ([full paper here](https://arxiv.org/abs/1901.03597))